 The name samurai betta fish, like so many other popular color names for Siamese fighting fish, is not officially defined and mentioned in any international standard.
 Nevertheless, samurai bettas come in a variety of color patterns.
 There are red, orange, and yellow fish, but the best-known variation and coloration is black.

 There are many species of bettas that were bred by enthusiasts all over the world and one type of the betta splendens is the black samurai plakat betta.
-Recognized for their white or silver helmet-like color on their head, a samurai plakat betta is a one-of-a-kind fish because of its metallic black and white coloration that makes their color look high quality and unique!
+Recognized for its white or silver helmet-like color on its head, a samurai plakat betta is a one-of-a-kind fish because of its metallic black and white coloration that makes its color look high quality and unique!

 Betta splendens need the utmost care possible just like any other animals kept as pets.
 If you are a beginner in fishkeeping, there is nothing to worry about since taking care of a betta is fairly simple.

 Here is some information you need to know in caring for your samurai plakat betta fish: